 This feature makes a copy to the memory controller of a read request being sent to LLC.
 The options are Disable, Enable, and Auto.

 Snoop Throttle Configuration

 Use this feature to select the level of snoop throttle setting for CHA.
 The options are Disabled, Low, Medium, High, and Auto.

-PCIe Remote P2P (Peer-to-Peer) Relaxed Ordering
+PCIe Remote P2P Relaxed Ordering